yanntm/YoBot/README.md

-# CryptBot
+# YoBot

-A very simple Starcraft AI Bot
+A very simple Starcraft 2 AI Bot

-This should be an example for how to use the LadderManager bots.

-Cryptbotmain.cpp contains exactly how you should reference the bot for use with the LadderManager
+The bot itself lives in YoBot.h

+It does a dirty 5 gate rush zealot.

+Based on files of CryptBot ladder example, see https://github.com/Cryptyc/CryptBot

+This bot is meant to compete in the sc2ai ladder competition : https://www.sc2ai.net/